 The Bachelor Week 9

 There’s a lot to discuss from this rose ceremony, Women Tell All, the Bachelorette announcement, and everything else that happened this week in Bachelor Nation.
-My live-tweeting and general watching was interrupted here in Nashville due to live coverage of a tornado.
+The show was interrupted here in Nashville due to the live coverage of a tornado.
 Which several hours later turned very scary very fast and devastated so many people in Nashville and the surrounding areas.
 Middle Tennessee needs all the help and support they can get right now and here are ways to help even if you don’t live here.
 All I missed was a lot of yelling, Victoria F. not getting put on blast enough, Ashley I. for some reason, and Rachel Lindsay handling an uncomfortable yet important conversation.
 Let’s get into The Bachelor week 9 recap.

 But wait here’s everything that happened in Bachelor Nation since last Monday…